frankdressel/code4green/README.md

 The speed of sound (20°C, dry air) is approx. 1236 km/h (see [Wikipedia](https://de.wikipedia.org/wiki/Schallgeschwindigkeit)).
 This is neglectable against the speed of a car in the city (approx. 50 km/h).
 Thus, the time dependency of sound distribution is neglected in the simulation.

+See [branch c4g](https://github.com/frankdressel/games/tree/c4g/patterns), in the file app/routes/application.js for a prototype.

 ### Data model

 The data will be modeled on a hexagonal grid.
 See [json schema](https://json-schema.org/learn/getting-started-step-by-step.html) for the definition.
 Each cell has the following attributes: